 How Companies Can Strengthen Their Commitment to ESG

 Early in the pandemic, there was concern that sustainability initiatives would take a backseat to the immediate crisis.
-Instead, 2020’s tumultuous events acted as a wake-up call for companies to accelerate their efforts and their commitment to ESG.
+Instead, 2020’s tumultuous events acted as a wake-up call for companies to accelerate their efforts and double down on their commitment to ESG.
 Investors and companies seized the opportunity to recover from the pandemic and social injustice challenges to build a more inclusive and sustainable future.

 ESG regulations under the Biden administration